makerdao/community/governance/polls/Proposal - Add RWA-001 as a Collateral Type - November 30, 2020.md

 ---
-title: Add RWA-001 as a Collateral Type - November 30, 2020
+title: Add RWA-001 (6s Capital) as a Collateral Type - November 30, 2020
-summary: This poll proposes system parameters which could be used to initialize RWA-001 as a new collateral type.
+summary: This poll proposes system parameters which could be used to initialize RWA-001 (6s Capital) as a new collateral type.
 discussion_link: https://forum.makerdao.com/t/mip13c3-sp4-declaration-of-intent-commercial-points-off-chain-asset-backed-lender-to-onboard-real-world-assets-as-collateral-for-a-dai-loan/3914
 vote_type: Plurality Voting
 options: